Connowallace/Daily-Sales-Data-CS-210-final-project-/README.md

 The Python script could be adapted to analyze text files in similar formats.
 The Python script could be adapted to do different analysis using a different data structure.
 The input validation could be reused and adapted for many other programs.

+# Please note this project is a Visual Studio project using C++ and Python.
+These are the set up instructions I used: https://www.youtube.com/watch?v=yV5x_Ij_npo